Associate in Applied Science in Technical Studies

 Why Major in Technical Studies?

 Technical Studies is a unique program designed to ensure the validity of nontraditional learning and promote adult access to and success in postsecondary education and the workforce.
-By majoring in Technical Studies, you can transfer approved credits from workforce training programs (including those in the corporate, industrial, or military sector) and earn a college degree.
+By majoring in Technical Studies, you can transfer approved credits from certified apprenticeship training programs and earn a college degree.

 If I major in Technical Studies, can I transfer to an upper-division college or university?